mcd-3/rusty-chip8/README.md

 # Rusty CHIP-8

-A Chip-8 VM written in Rust and SDL2.
+A CHIP-8 Interpreter written in Rust and SDL2.

 ## Building